moderndatacompany/dataos.info/docs/resources/stacks/bento/bloblang/bloblang_core_features.md

 ## Pattern Matching

-A match expression allows you to perform conditional mappings on a value, each case should be either a boolean expression, a literal value to compare against the target value, or an underscore (_) which captures values that have not matched a prior case:
+A `match` expression enables conditional mappings on a value.
+Each case must be either a boolean expression, a literal value for comparison against the target value, or an underscore (`_`) to capture any value not matched by a previous case.

 ```yaml
 root.new_doc = match this.doc {